-If I have a unique password for each network, then hackers can only get access to that one network (my Facebook) but not get into dropbox/Gmail/etc. However, having 100 unique passwords is difficult.
+If I have a unique password for each network, then hackers can only get access to that one network (my Facebook) but not get into dropbox/Gmail/etc. However, managing 100 unique passwords is difficult.

-Most people have a sheet of paper (or a note in their phone) that saves all of the passwords so they can remember them.
+Most people have a sheet of paper (or a note in their phone) that saves all of their passwords so they can remember them.

 Why do families need a password manager?

-- Having a password manager drastically reduces the possibility of your family becoming the victim of ransomware, identity theft, malware, phishing, and other cyber attacks
+- Having a password manager drastically reduces the possibility of your family falling victim to ransomware, identity theft, malware, phishing, and other cyber attacks

 - Parents only need to remember one “master” password and the rest are stored and secure